A chocolate and coffee tour in Monteverde

 If you’re staying in the coastal city of Puntarenas or stopping here on a cruise, you can explore Monteverde’s famous cloud forest AND visit a coffee farm on this full-day tour that leaves from the port!

-You’ll be picked up from the port in Puntarenas at around 8 am and driven to Monteverde, which is about 1.5 hours inland.
+You’ll be picked up from the port or your hotel in Puntarenas around 8 am and driven to Monteverde, which is about 1.5 hours inland.
 There, you’ll head into the stunning Monteverde Cloud Forest Reserve, which you’ll explore by hiking across suspended bridges.
 From here, you get amazing views of the forest and you’ll see so much tropical wildlife.

 It’s great going with a guide because they will teach you about this amazing forest and help you spot wildlife, including quetzals and poison dart frogs!
 The Cloud Forest is also home to monkeys, ocelots, jaguars, and 14 different species of hummingbirds, so you’re bound to see some cool creatures along the way.
 Our guide was awesome at pointing out animals I totally would have walked right by!